-Most states also adhere to a legal concept known as the "felony murder rule," under which a person commits first-degree murder if any death (even an accidental one) results from the commission of certain violent felonies, such as:
+Most states and the federal government also adhere to a legal concept known as the felony murder rule.
+Under this rule, a person commits first-degree murder if any death (even an accidental one) results from the commission of certain violent felonies, such as:

-For example, Dan and Connie rob Victor's liquor store, but as they're fleeing, Victor shoots and kills Dan.
-Under the felony murder rule, Connie can be charged with first-degree murder for Dan's death even though neither of the robbers actually did the killing.
+For example, Dan and Connie rob Victor's liquor store.
+To commit the robbery, both Dan and Connie armed themselves with firearms.
+Yet, they did not plan to kill anyone.
+As they're fleeing with the money, Victor hits an alarm and attempts to block the door.
+Dan shoots and kills Victor.
+Under the felony murder rule, both Dan and Connie can be charged with first-degree murder for Victor's death even though neither planned for Victor's death.

-Federal law and some states also require "malice aforethought" as an element.
-States, however, differ as to how malice must be shown and whether this is a separate requirement from willful, deliberate and premeditated taking of human life.
-Most states also enumerate certain kinds of killings as first degree murders without need to prove intent, deliberation and premeditation.
+Federal law and some states also require malice aforethought as an element.
+States, however, differ as to how malice must be shown.
+They also differ on whether this is a separate requirement from the willful, deliberate, and premeditated taking of human life.
+Most states also enumerate certain kinds of killings as first-degree murders without the need to show deliberation and premeditation.

 Not all states divide murder into degrees.
-In some places, the top level murder crime is called by another name, such as "capital murder."
+In some places, the top-level murder crime is called by another name, such as "capital murder" or "aggravated murder."

-In terms of willfulness, first degree murderers must have the specific intent to end a human life.
+In terms of willfulness, first-degree murderers must have the specific intent to end a human life.
 This intent does not necessarily have to correspond to the actual victim.
-A murder in which the killer intends to kill but kills the wrong person or a random person would still constitute first degree murder.
-Furthermore, under many state laws, killing through action showing a depraved indifference to human life can qualify as murder in the first degree.
+A murder in which the killer intends to kill but kills the wrong person or a random person would still constitute first-degree murder.
+Furthermore, under many state laws, killing through conduct that shows a depraved indifference to human life can qualify as murder in the first degree.